lance7777/TSQL/README.md

 CONTENTS:

-0. dbo.fcn_DebugInfo :: A scalar-valued function referenced by all of my stored procedures

-1. a_METADATA :: A generic database useful on any server/instance
+1. a_METADATA :: Useful to generate documentation for databases and objects on any server/instance

--- first functionality developed and released in 2020 (September)
+2. math Schema :: Functions for statistics, interpolation, optimization, and regression

+3. reference Schema :: A calendar table and a list of alphabet letters (basic examples of simple objects)

-2. utility Schema :: Objects included in most of my databases
+4. utility Schema :: A schema I include in almost all of my SQL Server databases

--- logic assumes adherence to my own style conventions, regarding object names and table structures

-3. z_DDLEventAudit :: A generic database & server-level trigger for any server/instance
+5. z_DDLEventAudit :: A logging database & server-level trigger for any server/instance

--- originally built in late 2018 and uploaded here August 31st, 2020

 Thank you for visiting !